 You can create a firewall at any time from the control panel by opening the Create menu in the upper-right and choosing Cloud Firewalls.

-On creation form, you can choose a name for your Firewall, define its inbound and outbound rules, and choose the resources to apply the rules to.
+On the creation form, you can choose a name for your firewall, define its inbound and outbound rules, and choose the resources to apply the rules to.

 Because the compromise of a server typically begins over an inbound connection, the default inbound connections remain entirely restricted with one exception.
 The suggested rule allows SSH connections on port 22 from anywhere so that users will be able to administer the server from a terminal.